Voltaire: Islam

 In his Essay on the Manners and Spirit of Nations (published 1756), Voltaire deals with the history of Europe before Charlemagne to the dawn of the age of Louis XIV, and that of the colonies and the East.
-As a historian, he devoted several chapters to Islam, Voltaire highlighted the Arabian, Turkish courts, and conducts.
+As a historian, he devoted several chapters to Islam, He highlighted the Arabian, Turkish courts, and conducts.
 Here he called Mohammed a "poet", and stated that he was not an illiterate.
 As a "legislator", he "changed the face of part of Europe [and] one half of Asia."

 In chapter VI, Voltaire finds similarities between Arabs and ancient Hebrews, that they both kept running to battle in the name of God, and sharing a passion for the spoils of war.
 Voltaire continues that, "It is to be believed that Mohammed, like all enthusiasts, violently struck by his ideas, first presented them in good faith, strengthened them with fantasy, fooled himself in fooling others, and supported through necessary deceptions a doctrine which he considered good."
 He thus compares "the genius of the Arab people" with "the genius of the ancient Romans".

-According to Malise Ruthven, as Voltaire learned more about Islam his opinion of the faith became more positive.
-As a result, his book, Fanaticism (Mohammad the Prophet), inspired Goethe, who was attracted to Islam, to write a drama on this theme, though completed only the poem Mahomets-Gesang ("Mahomet's Singing").
+According to Malise Ruthven, as Voltaire learned more about Islam, his opinion of the faith became more positive.
+As a result, his play Mahomet inspired Goethe, who was attracted to Islam, to write a drama on this theme, though he completed only the poem "Mahomets-Gesang" ("Mahomet's Singing").